 A heat wave brutalizes Atlanta.
-Its streets are flooded with displaced residents from Miami, New Orleans, and other coastal towns - once middle class home-owners the insurance companies will no longer insure (the hurricane season too great a risk).
+Its streets are flooded with displaced residents from Miami, New Orleans, and other coastal towns…the once middle class home-owners that insurance companies will no longer insure (the hurricane season too great a risk).
 The booming homeless population living in the streets dies by the hordes due to heat exposure, and the coroner's office is overwhelmed.
 The garbage trucks have been equipped with biohazard bins to collect the bodies.
 Joe, a sanitation worker, takes turns with his co-worker sitting in the air-conditioning of the garbage truck.
-Every ten stops, he returns to the 130-degree heat to round up mountains of trash and dead bodies.
+Every ten stops, he returns to the 120-degree heat to round up trash and dead bodies.

 Wei leaves his office overlooking the DC Promenade for a flight home to China, where his mother lays ill.
 China is in ruins - its rivers polluted, its drinking water unable to sustain its booming population.
 He finds in his former home a national crisis of thirst.
 Militias control local purification plants, and sell water only to the highest bidder; the rest wither in the streets.
 Wei fights his way across the country to reach his family before his mother dies.

 In Tomboctou, Mali, oil has been discovered to the east.
 But the large populations living along the Niger consume so much of the river's water that the barges cannot get out to export the oil to the U.S. Bintou, a 23 year-old villager, finds her family slaughtered by mercenaries.
 A friend smuggles her through the genocide and onto one of the barges, where she stows away and makes the treacherous journey to New York City.
 When she arrives, the "land of promise" poses little improvement for the onslaught of like immigrants.